leocesar3dofficial/Note-taking/Tecnologia da Informação/Tools/Git.md

 git revert 'commit message'

-# Reverte the changes to the latest commit
+# Revert the changes to the latest commit
 git revert HEAD

 # Updates the remote repository with the local changes